rheajt/100-days-of-code/README.md

 **YouTube Link**: I failed to record!
 This is a signal that I need to understand a little bit more about the recording aspect.

 ### Day 2: January 17, 2019

+**Today's Progress:** I got the tribute page loading data from the form.

+**Tomorrow!** Keep working with types, interfaces, enums.
+Break them into their own definitions file to make things more readable.
+What are generics in Typescript?
+Find out!